Being successful at breastfeeding can be as simple as finding the right position.

-Here are some tips to ensure that you are utilizing all the positions correctly and getting the most out of your breastfeeding experience.
+Check out this guide to ensure that you are utilizing all the breastfeeding positions correctly and getting the most out of your breastfeeding experience.

 1. Cradle and Cross Cradle Nursing Position

-Both are the most common nursing position of all time where you carry your baby within your arms to breastfeed him.
+Both are the most common nursing position of all time where you carry your baby within your arms to breastfeed.

-The same of cradle hold except your baby is on the opposite forearm of the breast you use to breastfeed (i.e. if you breastfeed from the right breast, your baby is held on your left forearm and vice versa)
+The same as cradle hold except your baby is on the opposite forearm of the breast you use to breastfeed (i.e. if you breastfeed from the right breast, your baby is held with your left forearm and vice versa).

-Your baby is on his side where his head and neck are in the same straight line.
+- Your baby is on their side with their head and neck in the same straight line.
 In other words, if your baby’s neck is tilted down, the swallowing process would be hard which affects the milk extraction negatively and hence your milk supply.

-Your breast is at the same level of baby’s head.
+- Your breast is at the same level at baby’s head.

-Always keep your baby’s head free to move back to enable him to catch your breast deeply and widely.
+- Always keep your baby’s head free to move back to enable them to catch your breast deeply and widely.

 2. Football Nursing Position

-3. The Laid Back Nursing Position (it is also called The Biological Nurturing).
+3. The Laid Back Nursing Position (it is also called Biological Nurturing)

-The biological nurturing helps your baby to self-latch by searching for your dark nipple (and he can smell it, too.)
+- The biological nurturing helps your baby to self-latch by searching for your nipple.

-This position is also suitable for moms after c-section with little modification.
-Just rotate the baby 90° degrees clockwise or counterclockwise to avoid his load on your abdomen.
-Also, you can rotate the baby more than 90° degrees to reach your shoulder.
+- This position is also suitable for moms after c-section, simply rotate the baby 90° degrees clockwise or counterclockwise to avoid the weight on your abdomen.

 4. The Side-Lying Nursing Position